practo/dompdf/README.md

+## This library is ancient version maintained for legacy support.
+Use it at your own risk.

-This is a mirror of dompdf library available on [http://code.google.com/p/dompdf/](http://code.google.com/p/dompdf/).
+Mirror of dompdf library available on [https://github.com/dompdf/dompdf](https://github.com/dompdf/dompdf).

 Some modification are made for Practo.com